With a rich custardy texture, sweet corn, and a slight hint of vanilla aroma, this Easy Corn Pudding recipe is a great make ahead side dish!

-But maybe best of all is that you can make this Easy Corn Pudding Recipe ahead of time.
+- But maybe best of all is that you can make this Easy Corn Pudding recipe ahead of time.
 Thanksgiving Day is busy enough without having to make all the side dishes on the day of, right?!
-You can store this Corn Pudding covered in the fridge for up to 5 days, or wrapped well in the freezer for up to 3 months.
+You can store this covered in the fridge for up to 5 days, or wrapped well in the freezer for up to 3 months.

 With sweet corn, sugar, and the slightest hint of vanilla you might think this custardy Corn Pudding is dessert.
 But then the savory side hits with a touch of black pepper and aromatic chives, and it’s a perfect balance.

 This corn casserole is a delicious side dish along with roast chicken, turkey, or pot roast.
-It makes a beautiful addition to a holiday meal, and you can make it ahead of time!
+It makes a beautiful addition to a holiday meal (or any fall or winter dinner), and you can make it ahead of time!

 How Do You Make Corn Pudding From Scratch?

-It’s so easy to make this Corn Pudding recipe, it’s sure to become one of your go-to holiday side dishes!
+It’s so easy to make this recipe (no cornbread mix required!), it’s sure to become one of your go-to holiday side dishes.

 - Whisk together half and half and cornstarch to make a slurry.